canonical/microceph/docs/index.rst

 MicroCeph is the easiest way to get up and running with Ceph.

-MicroCeph is a lightweight way of deploying a Ceph cluster using just a few commands.
+MicroCeph is a lightweight way of deploying and managing a Ceph cluster.
 Ceph is a highly scalable, open-source distributed storage system designed to provide excellent performance, reliability, and flexibility for object, block, and file-level storage.

 Ceph cluster management is streamlined by simplifying key distribution, service placement, and disk administration for quick, effortless deployment and